 Annual Celebration of Trees

-The City of Fayetteville invites citizens to help maintain and grow our community's urban forest by taking home a FREE tree and/or shrub during the annual Celebration of Trees.
-Fayetteville Parks and Recreation staff and the City of Fayetteville Urban Forestry Advisory Board host this local celebration of Arbor Day on a Saturday morning in late October.
+Research this year's available species before making your selection.
 The Celebration of Trees is a one-day event, but growing a tree is a sustained endeavor.
 Many native trees and shrubs in the program provide excellent benefits for birds and pollinators.
 Properly located trees around the home can add property value, reduce utility bills, and protect skin from the sun's UV rays.
 Giveaway participants are encouraged to plant and manage their trees or shrubs as an essential part of Fayetteville's urban forest.

-Planting Tips - Right Tree, Right Place
+Right Tree, Right Place

 Fact sheets about plant characteristics, planting suggestions, and management tips will be available with each tree or shrub.

-- Arrowood Viburnum – Viburnum dentatum
+- Arrowood viburnum – Viburnum dentatum

 - Paw Paw – Asimina triloba